Kerrea Gilbert: Portland Timbers

 On 13 December 2010, Gilbert signed with the Portland Timbers, of Major League Soccer; however, as of March 2011, visa issues prohibited him from obtaining a work permit in the United States and his future with the club remained in question.
 The Timbers announced on 18 March 2011 that Gilbert's P-1 visa had been denied and that they had given up trying to bring the defender to Portland.

-Gilbert had a successful trial period with SPL club Inverness Caledonian Thistle, partaking in a number of matches as a trialist.
-Manager Terry Butcher was concerned over an injury, and said he would offer Gilbert a deal after a few weeks rest.
-However, Gilbert instead played as a trialist for the Milton Keynes Dons, and Butcher immediately removed the contract offer.

 Yeovil Town

 Gilbert was offered a 6-month deal at Football League One side, Yeovil Town, after impressing manager Terry Skiverton during pre-season, despite only appearing once in this time.
 Gilbert's signing came after a long period of time due to the contract confusions with Portland Timbers.
 Gilbert made his first League appearance for the Glovers on 13 August, during their 3–1 victory over Oldham Athletic, in which Gilbert played 76 minutes before being substituted off.
 Gilbert was released at the end of his contract in January 2012 after 9 matches for Yeovil Town.